Extension School grad prepares for the Golden Globe Awards

 Christine Leunens will be paying close attention to the Golden Globe Awards Sunday.
 That’s because “Jojo Rabbit,” based on her award-winning second novel, “Caging Skies,” is up for best picture honors — and is considered a likely Oscar nominee as well.
 Like the 2008 book on which it is based, Taika Waititi’s darkly satiric film is set in World War II Germany and follows a member of the Hitler Youth who protects and befriends a Jewish girl.

 A successful former print model, Leunens, A.L.M. ’04, published her first novel, “Primordial Soup,” in 1999.
-While finishing that book she decided that she wanted to find a way to delve deeper into the minds of her characters and the themes she was exploring.
-She decided to seek a master’s in literature at Harvard Extension School after concluding that “reading books on my own, however many, wasn’t going to adequately prepare me for the marathon that writing novels was going to be; and that studying great works of literature would allow me to go further in the long run.”
+While finishing that book she felt a drive to learn how to delve deeper into the minds of her characters and the themes she was exploring.
+So Leunens, who had a bachelor’s in French from the University of North Carolina, decided to seek a master’s in English and American literature at Harvard Extension School after concluding that “reading books on my own, however many, wasn’t going to adequately prepare me for the marathon that writing novels was going to be; and that studying great works of literature would allow me to go further in the long run.”

 Leunens described her time in Cambridge as one that was deeply rewarding, personally and professionally — some of her classroom work, in fact, provided invaluable background for “Caging Skies.”
 Recently Leunens took a break from her Golden Globe preparations to speak to the Gazette from her home in New Zealand about her writing and the story behind the movie.